Skip to Main Content

-On February 5, 2026, the Board of Immigration Appeals (BIA) issued a significant ruling in Matter of Amit Yadav, limiting when the Board can reopen removal proceedings after a final deportation order based solely on a marriage to a U.S. citizen AFTER the deportation order issuance.
+On February 5, 2026, the Board of Immigration Appeals (BIA) issued a significant ruling in Matter of Amit Yadav.
+The ruling limits when the Board can reopen removal proceedings after a final deportation order based solely on a marriage to a U.S. citizen AFTER the deportation order issuance.

 USCIS approved his US Citizen Wife’s I-130 Petition for Alien Relative for him in 2020.

-Instead of timely filing a motion to reopen under the standard regulatory deadlines in 2013, the respondent sought to have the BIA exercise its discretionary authority (sua sponte) to reopen his old case years after the deportation order in order to pursue lawful permanent residence based on that approved petition.
+Instead of timely filing a motion to reopen under the standard regulatory deadlines in 2013, the respondent sought to have the BIA exercise its discretionary authority (sua sponte).
+This would reopen his old case years after the deportation order.
+He wished to pursue lawful permanent residence based on that approved petition.

-- A marriage to a U.S. citizen alone—entered into after a removal order—is not enough to justify using the Board’s discretionary sua sponte power to reopen.
+• A marriage to a U.S. citizen alone, entered into after a removal order, cannot justify using the Board’s discretionary sua sponte power to reopen.

-- It would not be fair to other immigrants who do not have the opportunity for the same equities, i.e. marriage to a US citizen, and who followed the law and left timely after their deportation order to allow someone the benefit of staying here illegally and not following the court order, and then incurring other circumstances to Period
+• It would not be fair to other immigrants who do not have the opportunity for the same equities.
+One example: marriage to a US citizen, who followed the law and left in a timely manner after their deportation order.
+Allowing someone the benefit of staying here illegally without following the court order, and then incurring other circumstances to Period would be unjust.

 The decision underscores the Board’s emphasis on finality of removal orders and the strict limitations on reopening cases outside ordinary statutory avenues.